Hybrid App integration

 You should integrate the SDK into your native app.
 You may choose one of the following methods:

 When starting the SDK, declare your website’s root domain in the policy.
-This should be the domain where the SDK will set cookies.
+This value is used both to decide which WebViews get hybrid support and as the Domain when the SDK sets hybrid cookies (_pxmd, _pxwvm).

 The SDK enables Hybrid App support ONLY for the specified domains.
-It checks if the website’s domain ends with one of the specified domains.
-For example, setting example.com will also support www.example.com and api.example.com.
+It matches the WebView host against that root and its subdomains.
+For example, .example.com covers example.com, www.example.com, and api.example.com.

 You should pass the WebView instance to the SDK using the following functions: